Does Massachusetts Law Require My Employer to Pay Me for On-Call Time?

 No, Massachusetts law does not require employers to compensate hourly employees for on-call time simply because you are required to carry a pager or cell phone.
 Instead, your employer must compensate for on-call time only if (1) you are required to be at the work site or another location while on call or (2) you are not effectively free to use the on-call time for your own purposes.
 454 CMR 27.04(2).

-Regardless, under all circumstances, your employer must compensate you for actually responding to a call and works.
+Regardless, under all circumstances, your employer must compensate you for actually responding to a call and working.